-Furthermore, you can learn more about protecting your application with J2EE declarative security by deploying the sample application.
-Visit the PolicyAgentBase/sampleapp directory to learn how to build and deploy an application.
-The sampleapp application is by no means a full fledged J2EE application.
+If you want to protect your application with J2EE declarative security, you must first perform the tasks described in "Configuring J2EE Declarative Security for Apache Tomcat 6.0 Related Web Applications" on page 73.
+You can also access the sample application in the PolicyAgentBase/sampleapp directory to learn how to build and deploy an application.
+The sampleapp directory is by no means a full fledged J2EE application.
 Rather it is a simple application that provides you with a quick reference to application specific deployment descriptors and various deployment modes of a J2EE agent.
-Once you successfully deploy sampleapp and test all of its features, you can use it as a reference to other applications that will be protected by the J2EE agent.
+Once you successfully deploy the sampleapp and test all of its features, you can use it as a reference to other applications that will be protected by the J2EE agent.

 Once the web.xml deployment descriptor is modified to reflect the new <DOCTYPE> and <filter> elements, the agent filter is added to the application.
-You can now redeploy your application on Sun Java System Application Server 8.1.
+You can now redeploy your application on Apache Tomcat 6.0.

 Note - Ensure that role-to-principal mappings in container specific deployment descriptors are replaced with Access Manager roles or principals.
 You can retrieve Access Manager roles or principals for Access Manager 7 by issuing the agentadmin --getUuid command.
-For more information on the agentadmin --getUuid command, see "agentadmin --getUuid" on page 46.
+For more information on the agentadmin --getUuid command, see "agentadmin --getUuid" on page 43.